thedzy/maze_solver/README.md

     -s SEED SEED, --seed-range SEED SEED
             Seed of the random range
             Default: [0, 320000]
+    --short
+            Return only the shortest paths
+            Default: None
+    --long  Return only the longest paths
+            Default: None
+    --single
+            Stop after the first puzzle is found
+            Default: False
     --debug
             Debug the program
             Default: False